BIMSBbioinfo/projectTemplate/README.md

 ### Comments
 Comment your code, likely a master student will look at it.
 You can avoid exessive commenting if you pick variable names and function names intelligently.
-Some degree of comments will be necessary for understanding your code.
+Some degree of comments will be necessary for understanding your code at all times.
 It will be very rare that your code is so clear someone can pick up what you are doing just by looking at variable and function names.
 While doing things fast, picking good names for stuff will be secondary priority, speaking from experience.

 ### I'm developing an R/python package do I need to follow these convetions?